 In this guide, we’re going to explain exactly what those three types are, how you can spot them and the pros and cons of owning and using one.

-A note on driving licenses
+A note on driving licences

 You can identify the heavier motorhomes quite easily.
 Rear-wheel-drive ones typically have a pair of back wheels on each side; front-wheel-drive ones have a girder-like rear axle and sit oddly high at the back.
+Four-wheel-drive ones almost certainly have a GVW over 3,500kg.

 Van conversion motorhomes